 A Muslim teaching assistant who was suspended for refusing to remove her veil in the classroom has been sacked.

-Aishah Azmi, 24, of Thornhill Lees, Dewsbury, West Yorkshire, was suspended on full pay earlier this year by Kirklees Council and has now been sacked, sources said.
+Mrs Azmi had been suspended on full pay earlier this year by Kirklees Council but has now been sacked by the school governors.

-Last month, an employment tribunal dismissed three of Mrs Azmi's claims of discrimination and harassment but found that she was victimised by Headfield Church of England Junior School in Dewsbury and awarded her £1,000 for "injury to feelings" after ruling that she had been victimised in her treatment by the school.
+Last month, an employment tribunal dismissed three of Mrs Azmi's claims of discrimination and harassment but awarded her £1,000 for "injury to feelings" after ruling that she had been victimised in her treatment by the school.